Sixup offers two payment types.

 - Deferring your loan(s) until after graduation

 The first type of payment we designed for students to help them develop their own payment history and repayment habits while they are in college.
-Making monthly $20 payments helps to build healthy credit behavior and chip away at your loan balance over time.
+Making monthly $20 payments or more helps to build healthy credit behavior and chip away at your loan balance over time.
 Making on-time payments may help you to build a positive financial profile.
 At any time, you can also opt out of it without any penalty.
+There are no penalties or fees for making early or extra payments.

 The second type of payment is the actual repayment of the loan.
 This type of payment doesn't start until after you graduate, leave college, or drop below half-time as a student.
 You'll have six months after you graduate or leave college to start the payments.
 This is called a grace period which is typical of most loans.